catdogmaus/ilmaprognoos/README.md

 **For those who use solar** for heat or electricity "Hours of sunshine" sensors in forecast are created.
 This is **not** official data, but calculated based on an existing forecast.
 With "clear" and "cloudy" forecast everything is simpel, but with "few clouds" and "partly cloudy" things get bit fuzzy.
 Therefore, it is inevitably an approximate calculation but still useful to get approximate forecast for upcoming solar energy production.

-By default, the integration uses two different data sources, but with manual configuration it is possible to revert to only the main one.
+Overall what exact weather sensors you get depends where you live so by default, the integration uses two different data sources, but with manual configuration it is possible to revert to only the main one.
 In that case however, you will lose some datapoints in the output.

 ## Problems

 As far as I know none!<br/>
-Dont ask for more datapoints.
+Dont ask for more sensors.
 It is possible only to give data that is initially available.